onnx/onnx-docker/onnx-ecosystem/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Acknowledgements
+This container was based on an original [ONNX Converter docker container](https://github.com/Microsoft/onnxconverter) from 2018.
+The updated ecosystem docker container is the result of the efforts of the [ONNXMLTools Team](https://github.com/onnx/onnxmltools).

 ## License
 [MIT License](../LICENSE)